-- Set the No. 1 cylinder to TDC by turning the engine in its direction of rotation until both valves are closed. - Adjust both the valves for the No.1 cylinder.
-Correct valve clearance is indicated on the instruction plate on one of the rocker covers. - Repeat this procedure with the remaining cylinders in the order 5 3 6 2 4 (firing sequence) by turning the engine 1/3 revolution in its direction of rotation between each adjustment.
+- Position No. 1 cylinder at TDC by turning the crankshaft in its normal direction of rotation until all four valves are closed. - Adjust all valves for No. 1 cylinder.
+Correct valve clearances are indicated on the instruction plate on one of the rocker covers. - Proceed in the same way for the remaining cylinders in the sequence 5 3 6 2 4 (firing order) by turning the crankshaft 1/3 of a revolution in its normal direction of rotation after each adjustment.